KRohrmeier/ArtistsCollective-WorldMap/README.md

 # ArtistsCollective-WorldMap

 Created my first semester in Madison College's Web Software Developer program, this is a page from a website designed for independent artists.
-The idea was to build a site that artists from aroung the world could use to easily apply to the artists' collective, and to upload and sell their wares once they become a member.
+The idea was to build a site that artists from around the world could use to easily apply to the artists' collective, and to upload and sell their wares once they become a member.

 Likewise, buyers should be able to easily search for, find, and buy beautiful art from member artists.